torgammelgard/BattleShip/README.md

  * There are four different types of ships.
  * The ships are randomly oriented and placed.
  * The ships have at least one square in between each other.

+# Instructions to run the application
+ * set VM options to : -splash:src/res/splash.png in your IDE